bYo - The Development of a Yoga Mat - Part 2

 • No noticeable odor

 We felt that, at least for the time being, these criteria had not yet been met.
 For these reasons, our project stalled for a while, and we were searching for a solution that met our expectations.
-We also had—and still have—other interesting materials on our list in order to develop a sustainable yoga mat solution that also meets our criteria.
-We also hadn’t yet reached our ideal vision in terms of design.
-You’ll find out how we then took a decisive step in the next part.
+We also had—and still have—other interesting materials on our list as we work to develop a sustainable yoga mat solution that also meets our criteria.
+In terms of design, too, we hadn’t yet reached our ideal vision.
+You’ll find out in the next part how we then took a decisive step forward.
 See you then!